danilashtefan/SkinCareClient/README.md

 In the frames of this Project, the students were  engaged in developing a mobile face care application that will help users to track the state of their skin.

 # Functionality description
-User is able to access application
+User is able to access application via the email registration.
+After the email is successfully verified